Speciality: Medical Oncology

 Trainees complete either 2 years or 3 of internal medicine training or the acute care common stem in acute medicine (ACCS) and enter medical oncology training at ST3 level.

 Each Scottish centre takes pride in the high level of pastoral care they offer, ensuring their trainees have excellent work/life balance, and we have many trainees who have opted for less than full time training.
 Trainees attend regular subspecialist national masterclass training days, and there is regular departmental teaching in all centres.
+The Scottish training programme has a unique 2 month block of specialist Radiology Cell Biology and physics teaching, as well as teaching in statistics and pharmacology which is for ST3 trainees in both medical and clinical oncology.
+This regional teaching is run in person as well as via MS teams.
 All trainees will have the opportunity to participate in clinical trials with options to run phase I and II trials.

 The role of the medical oncologist is to use high-level communication skills to fully involve patients in treatment decisions, and counsel patients and families on cancer genetics, screening and preventative measures.